jabbink/PokemonGoBot/FAQ.md

  * Make sure the mobile app is not on (kill the process if need be)
  * Make sure the account you're botting on did do the initial tutorial (mainly catching a starter Pokemon)
  * Make sure your item bank is empty
+ * You catched too many pokemons in a short time and are softbanned (don't catch more than 1000 Pokemon in 23 hours, [source](https://www.reddit.com/r/pokemongodev/comments/4xkqmq/new_ban_types_and_their_causes/)).

+## The bot doesn't find/loot Pokestops

+Some possible issues:

+ * Your startlocation is wrong and/or there are no pokestops nearby.
+ * You looted too many pokestops in a short time and are softbanned (don't loot more than 2000 Pokestops in 23 hours, [source](https://www.reddit.com/r/pokemongodev/comments/4xkqmq/new_ban_types_and_their_causes/))

+## The bot doesn't walk

+Some possible issues:

+ * You're camping a Pokestop with a lure (should be visible in log)
+ * You're resting (should be visible in log)

 ## Immediately after starting I get a LoginFailedException